PlaidWeb/publ-site/content/manual/Template format.md

 in the directories `templates/music/classical/baroque`, `templates/music/classical`, `templates/music`, and `templates`, in that order, returning the first one that matches.
 (If no templates match, it shows an error page.)

-> Note that because an exact filename can match, you can also use the template system to generate CSS or
-> whatever other format you like!
-However, this usage isn't recommended.

 #### Error templates

 A note on error templates: Error pages *generally* get handled by whatever matches the `error` template; however, in the case of a specific